pfirsich/LD37/README.md

 GAME NAME is a movement based ego shooter, where you have to collect as many beacons as you can.
 Destroy the drones to gain time and ammo for your energy grenades.

-I strongly advise you to watch a clip
+I strongly advise you to watch a clip of some moves you can do in the game [HERE](YOUTUBELINK)

 ## Tips
 * You can double jump!